 Ashley Heidebrecht, LMSW

-Ashley Heidebrecht, The Radical Social Worker, has worked in the field of social services for over 15 years, with a decade of experience in creating and facilitating professional and community education.
+Ashley Heidebrecht has worked in the field of social services for over 15 years, with over a decade of experience in creating and facilitating professional and community education.
 From 2007 to 2015 she worked as a direct care provider, program coordinator, and community education facilitator at the Mental Health Association of South-Central Kansas (MHASCK).

-Since leaving that agency in 2015, Ashley has provided case management and trauma support for families recovering from homelessness, and has become active in community organizing, and legistlative and community advocacy, particularly surrounding migrant child detention, LGBTQ rights, and racial justice, and has completed her Master of Social Work degree.
+Since leaving that agency in 2015, Ashley has provided case management and trauma support for families recovering from homelessness, and has become active in community organizing, and legislative and community advocacy, particularly surrounding migrant child detention, LGBTQ rights, and racial justice, and has completed her Master of Social Work degree.

 In 2018 when the policy of migrant family separation and child detention was instituted, Ashley worked in collaboration with many individuals and organizations to fight for an end to that policy and to shut down the migrant child prison in Tornillo, Texas.

-Through her work as The Radical Social Worker and as the Director for the Institute, Ashley focuses heavily on advocacy and education, providing educational opportunities to improve community awareness and allyship, and engaging in regional and national initiatives to fight discrimination.
-Ashley is also working to mobilize social workers across the Nation to become more engaged in social justice initiatives.
+Through her work privately as the Radical Social Worker and as the Director for the Diversity and Resiliency Institute, Ashley focuses heavily on advocacy and education, providing educational opportunities to improve community awareness and allyship, and engaging in regional and national initiatives to fight discrimination.
+Ashley is also working to mobilize social workers across the nation to become more engaged in social justice initiatives.